 One of the first lawsuits was over the original name of the drug now known as Prilosec.
 It was first named Losec, which became confused with another drug, Lasix.
 The wrong drug was given to patients and they suffered physical harm.
 A more recent class action involving Prilosec featured claims that the OTC version resulted in side effects of increasing the chances of the user contracting food poisoning.
 This adverse side effect was not included in warning literature.

 Recent lawsuits focused on price fixing and that the manufacturer hid information and made claims to promote their more expensive version of a proton pump inhibitor, Nexium, over its almost identical but cheaper drug Prilosec.
 Litigation in that class action case lasted ten years and ended in a $20 million settlement.

 - Damage Claims – In these lawsuits, damage claims are made for medical costs, recovery and rehabilitation, income loss, lifestyle alterations and more.
-Survivors of people who died from use of these drugs also have options to make claims for funeral and burial costs and other personal losses, such as companionship or guardianship.
+Survivors of people who died from use of these drugs through kidney failure or damage or heart attack also have options to make claims for funeral and burial costs and other personal losses, such as companionship or guardianship.

 - Negligence – The core claim in personal injury lawsuits is generally that negligent behavior led to personal injury or death.
 If the company knows about an adverse side effect that may occur over long-term use of a drug, it needs to make the consumer aware of that potential.

 - Fair Compensation – Fair compensation may include much more than just medical care.
 If someone’s lifestyle is forever altered, if they cannot work due to temporary or permanent disability from their injuries, those are claims to be made.